palma-ice/yelmo-docs/docs/dependencies.md

 - [Library of Iterative Solvers for Linear Systems](http://www.ssisc.org/lis/)
 - [Optional] ['runner' Python library (alex-robinson fork)](https://github.com/alex-robinson/runner)

+YelmoX is additionally dependent on the following library:

+- FFTW (ver.
+3.9+)

 Installation tips for each dependency can be found below.

 ## Installing NetCDF (preferably version 4.0 or higher)